An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 Of course, this title must be engaging.
 When users read the headline, it should make them willing to open the email.
 Following step #2, you should personalize your email titles.

-There are many tips & tricks to write appealing headlines.
+There are many tips and tricks to write appealing headlines.
 Creating a sense of urgency (for example, an outstanding offer that is valid for a few days only), or using numbers (for example, the title of the article you are reading right now!) are great ways to polish an email title.

 Here is an example list of email marketing power words in English, to give you an idea: